PrachieNaik/PrachieNaik/README.md

 - 👋 Hi, I’m Prachi Naik
 - 👀 I’m interested in android development
-- 🌱 I’m currently working at Dunzo
+- 🌱 I’m currently working at Google
 - 💞️ I’m looking to collaborate on interesting open source project in android domain
 - 📫 Reach out to me on prachie.naik@gmail.com